What is TAPfit?

-A workout class runs for 45 minutes and focuses on a different style every 10 weeks.
+A workout session runs for 45 minutes and focuses on a different style every 10 weeks.
 Current styles include Broadway, Hollywood, Latin, street, urban, classic, funk, swing, current hot hits, 80’s, 90’s and many others.

 TAPfit tones, strengthens, shapes and defines your body by activating major muscle groups, including the core, quadriceps, hamstrings, glutes and calves.

 No need for tap shoes!

 While traditional tap dancing requires tap shoes, TAPfit has introduced a patented tap technology that simply slip over your existing training shoes.
 All equipment including the feet beats, a non-slip rollable TAPfit mat, which protects the floors and a TAPfit resistant toner which works your arms and upper body are provided for you to use in class.

 Basic tap terminology